VerdantFox/blog_posts/posts/0001_flask_authomatic/flask_authomatic.md

 class RegistrationForm(FlaskForm):
-    """Register a new user with email, username and password"""
+    """Register a new user with email, username, and password"""

     email = StringField(
         "Email",